RachithP/odometry_python_cv2/README.md

-# odometry_python_cv2
+# Odometry!
-Odomtery extraction using sift feature matching
+Odometry using *SIFT* feature extraction, feature matching, localization across frames.

 ## Instructions to use `visualOdometry.py`
 After you clone this repo, create a folder inside this repo named 'undistort'.
 Then run `visualOdometry.py` and provide the path to your dataset(images) as the first argument.
 Example: